Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

 A [**pipeline fragment**](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Pipeline_Fragments/PipelineFragments_title.html) is a stage or set of connected stages that you can use in other pipelines.
 Use them to easily add the same processing logic to multiple pipelines and to ensure that the logic is used as designed.

-Download the pipeline fragment from github [TO DO- ADD FINAL LINK](/Pipeline-Examples/tx4snowflake_hol/pivot_fragment_example.zip) that was created to implement this logic.
+Download the pipeline fragment from github [here](https://github.com/streamsets/Pipeline-Examples/blob/fb4240adc106ba5fd14a680b6eb82ab8b2c27555/tx4snowflake_hol/pivot_fragment.zip) that was created to implement this logic.
 This fragment has been fully parameterized, allowing you to fill in parameter values for the date, the date format to pivot on, the field you want to group by, the value to aggregate, and the table to populate.
 So this fragment could be used multiple times to create and populate different pivot tables by only changing the input parameters when adding it to the pipeline.

-You can find out more about Pipeline Fragments in the[ StreamSets Documentation](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Pipeline_Fragments/PipelineFragments_title.html).
+You can find out more about Pipeline Fragments in [StreamSets Documentation](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/Pipeline_Fragments/PipelineFragments_title.html).

 ### **Import a Pipeline Fragment**

 1. Instead of creating this fragment from scratch,  we will [import](https://docs.streamsets.com/portal/platform-controlhub/controlhub/UserGuide/ExportImport/Importing.html#task_dd4_d5z_rdb) it.
-    - Download the pipeline fragment from [TO DO- ADD FINAL LINK](/Pipeline-Examples/tx4snowflake_hol/pivot_fragment_example.zip)
+    - If you haven't already, download the pipeline fragment from [github](https://github.com/streamsets/Pipeline-Examples/blob/fb4240adc106ba5fd14a680b6eb82ab8b2c27555/tx4snowflake_hol/pivot_fragment.zip).
     - Click **Build** > **Fragments** in the Navigation panel, and then click the **Import a Pipeline Fragment** option at above the fragment list or the **Import** icon.

       ![StreamSets Fragment](assets/ss_fragments.png)